Kenrokuen Garden: Cherry Blossoms, Fresh Greenery, Autumn Leaves, Snow - Highlights of the Four Seasons

 During the year-end and New Year holidays from December 31 to January 3, Kenrokuen Garden is open free of charge.
 The "Kanazawa Castle and Kenrokuen Light-up "Winter Stage"" held around mid-February offers a free illumination of the garden.

-▼ Free opening during the year-end and New Year's holidays
+Free admission during the year-end and New Year's holidays

 Period: December 31-January 3, 8:00-17:00